Kdeshun/cst391/week1/Activity1 Express API/README.md

 ![Get All Artists](./screenshots/09-get-artists.png)

 **Description:**
-Returns a distinct list of artists from the database.
+This endpoint retrieves a distinct list of artists from the database.
+It ensures that each artist is listed only once.

 ---